 - Disapprove the tobacco or vape use, not the child

 - Keep the lines of communication open

-For more information on how to talk to you kids check out: Talking with your teen about vaping: a tip sheet for parents
+For more information on how to talk with your kids check out: Talking with your teen about vaping: a tip sheet for parents

 - American Academy of Pediatrics - Straight Talk About Smoking

 - Lung Health Foundation Talking About Series: Tobacco